task123/sim_db/docs/source/purpose_and_features.rst

 * ``git_diff`` - Show the explicit difference between the working directory and the current commit at the time when the simulation is run.

 * ``sha1_executables`` - To tell exacetly which executable that was used to run the simulation.
 Useful to check that it have been compiled after any changes.
 Is the sha1 of any files in the ``run_command``.

+* ``initial_parameters`` - To distinguage between parameters used to run the simulation and results produced by the simulation.